Obsessive Compulsive Disorder (OCD)

 Meet the specialists

 In working with OCD, I do a deep assessment related to the onset of your obsessive rumination and compulsive behaviors or mental rituals to break the cycle of feeling like you are on a constant hamster wheel you can't exit.
-I utilize a blend of Acceptance and Commitment Therapy and Exposure Response Prevention collaborating with you to treat your OCD.
-You will likely be working on constructing a hierarchy of feared events so we can develop exposure activities to help you overcome your anxiety.
+I utilize a blend of Acceptance and Commitment Therapy and Exposure Response Prevention, working with you to stop the

 — Tera Lensegrav-Benson, Psychologist in , UT